mozilla/webxr-api/WebXR API.md

 There is a second type of focus and blur on the XRLayer.
 See below.

 _The XRSession plays the same basic role as the VRSession, with the addition of Reality management.
-The `baseLayer` attribute has been renamed to `layer` because the Reality will now be the rearmost "base" layer with each session using the Reality composited on top._
+The `baseLayer` attribute has been renamed to `layer` because the Reality will now be the rearmost "base" layer with the XRLayer of each session composited on top._

 ## Reality